ilkadi/image-styler/web/README.md

 ### `npm test`

 Launches the test runner in the interactive watch mode.
+Our application uses Jest as the testing framework.
+We have implemented unit tests for everything to ensure they work as expected.

-TODO: Implement tests
+While developing new features, we encourage writing tests to maintain the robustness of the application.
+This helps us catch and fix any issues early in the development process.

-Note: Application tested with Postman
+Note: In addition to our unit tests, we also manually test our application with Postman to ensure the end-to-end functionality is working as expected.

 ### `npm run build`